ibm-cloud-docs/speech-to-text/models-large-speech-language.md

 ### Supported values
 {: #models-lsm-parameter-set-values}

+The table lists the supported values that can be used with the `parameter_set` request parameter.

 | Value | Behavior |
 |---|---|
 | (Omitted) | Default behavior.
 No tuned values are applied. |